Birdie Buddy

 The drama was pre-produced in 2010 (filmed completely before broadcast), and initially expected to air on MBC in December 2010, but the network decided not to give it a timeslot.
 After several postponements, it aired on cable channel tvN from August 8 to October 25, 2011 on Mondays and Tuesdays at 23:00 (KST).
 But instead of the original 20 episodes of 70 minutes each, it was re-edited into 24 episodes spanning 45 minutes each.

 Synopsis

 Sung Mi-soo (Uee) is a cheerful, humble country girl from Gangwon Province.
 She comes from a poor family, and her mother used to work as a caddie.
-With her bright personality and determined efforts, Mi-soo is striving to become a professional golf player.
+With her bright personality and determined efforts, Mi-soo strives to become a professional golf player.

 On the other hand, Min Hae-ryung (Lee Da-hee) is an elite athlete who has been groomed for professional golf since a young age.
-Placed in the best environment to play golf, Hae-ryung's emotions are always controlled and she has a deep emotional wound inside of her.
+Placed in the best environment to play golf, Hae-ryung's emotions are always controlled even though she has a deep emotional wound.

 These two girls from different backgrounds share the same dream of being the next top golfer, a dream that leads them to former pro golfer John Lee (Lee Yong-woo).